In this section

 You can personalise these ceremonies with carefully chosen handfasting cords.
 Or having each guest engrave or write on the broom for jumping.
 You can of course say vows and make promises too.

 Want to find out more about pagan ceremonies?
-Contact your local celebrant.
+Search through our directory to find you ideal Pagan Celebrant.